-Kåpan Pensioner is a mutual insurance society where all savings are returned to the members as pension payments.
-The total number of members is almost 850,000.
+Kåpan Pensioner is an occupational pension society where all net returns on investments after deductions for insurance administrative costs and tax on returns are returned to the members in the form of pension payments.
+The total number of members is just over 850,000.